 I was born in 1943 and named Nico.
 After High School I was drafted in the Army and used those two years to study for Radio Technician NRG.
 At around the same time I got my license with the call I still hold today.
 However, apart from getting a 19-set on the air, I did not do much with it.
 I got married to Marianne and we were busy having a good time with friends, raising the kids (we have two, a son and a daughter) and our careers.
 There simply was no time left for the hobby, an excuse that no doubt sounds familiar to many of you....

-The station transceiver is a Kenwood TS-930, an oldy but still going strong.
+The station transceiver is a Kenwood TS-950 with an Inrad roofing filter and homebrew panadapter.
 It is followed by an all band linear with a GS-35 in grounded grid, providing 1 kW PEP on all bands.
 A Kenwood R-5000 is used as a GP receiver.
-The station is completed with a boom type dynamic Sennheiser microphone, a HP laptop, an audio panel featuring a built-in equalizer, notch filter and DSP unit, a station monitor and an Antenna Control Unit with built-in antenna selector, power meter and 1 kW dummy load.
+The station is completed with a boom type dynamic Sennheiser microphone, a HP computer, an audio panel featuring a built-in equalizer, notch filter and DSP unit, a station monitor and an Antenna Control Unit with built-in antenna selector, power meter and 1 kW dummy load.
 On the console photo the ACU is seen on the right underneath the linear.
-Finally a 2 Meter FM transceiver caters for local traffic.
+Finally a 2 meter and 70 cm FM transceiver cater for local traffic.
 The main antennas are an 2x17 meters open dipole fed with a balanced open wire and a rebuilt Cushcraft A3S tribander for 10, 15 and 20 meter.
 Both antennas are terminated in the Antenna Control Unit.
 A simple 10 meter wire is used on the R-5000 receiver.
-Save the TS-930 and the laptop all the equipment is homemade.
+Save the TS-950 and the computer all the equipment is homemade.

 Sorry, I dont sent QSL cards.
 Should you want to get in touch with me, please sent me an email at PA0NCR_at_veron.nl.
 Full particulars can be found on QRZ.com.